 Download the current IAEM Bulletin Author's Guidelines

 The IAEM Bulletin is published monthly by the International Association of Emergency Managers to keep members abreast of association news, government actions affecting emergency management, and research and information sources.
-The publication — which just began its 32nd year — is also intended to serve as a way for emergency management colleagues to exchange information on programs and ideas.
+The Bulletin — in its 35th year of continuous publication — is also intended to serve as a way for emergency management colleagues to exchange information on programs and ideas.
 Issues range from 24-40 pages in the IAEM Bulletin, which became an electronic publication beginning with the June 2014 issue.

 The IAEM Bulletin is distributed to the more than 6,000 members of IAEM, representing all levels of government, industrial, commercial, educational, military, private, non-profit and volunteer organizations in the U.S. and around the world.
 The newsletter also is sent to allied organizations and legislative representatives with a role in emergency management issues.

 The primary focus of the IAEM Bulletin is local.
 We are looking for articles that provide information and insights useful to other practitioners, in government and private sectors, who are educated and trained professionals.
 Appropriate topics include: new research results, unique applications, successful programs, real experiences with disasters and/or exercises, reviews of new publications, and viewpoints on important issues facing emergency management.